joshhartwig/blogo/content/creating-a-blog-in-go-part-1.md

 ---
 title: "Building a blog in Go Part 1"
 date: 2025-11-03
-summary: "Building a simple blog in 3 parts"
+summary: "Building a simple Blog in 3 parts"
-draft: true
+draft: false
 tags:
   - "#Go"
   - "#Development"